mpiseno/fractal/tutorials/algorithms.md

 ## Sorting

-Sorting is a problem that comes up everywhere from organizaing your socks to trading stocks, so learning how to program a sorting algorithm will be invaluable in writing future programs.
+Sorting is a problem that comes up everywhere from organizing your socks to trading stocks, so learning how to program a sorting algorithm will be invaluable in writing future programs.
 We will learn an algorithm known as Bubble Sort, which is a simple way to sort a list of items, which in our case will be a list of ints.

 ### Bubble Sort